Get faster web sites

 2. WebCDN supports WAF Web Application Firewall which will also prevent script code running on the webserver from loading third party resources.
 The WAF operate a whitelist of hostnames.

 WebCDN support server side aggregated statistics using JStats.
+This database contain amount of hits/traffic over time.

 Database queries